9 reasons why Zambia should be on your bucket list!

 Tusk & Mane Fly Camp Lower Zambezi National Park ZambiaTusk & Mane Fly Camp Lower Zambezi National Park ZambiaTusk & Mane Fly Camp Lower Zambezi National Park Zambia

-The Tusk & Mane fly camp in the Lower Zambezi National Park
+Chula camp by Classic Zambia in the Lower Zambezi National Park.

 Here in the Lower Zambezi National Park the Zambezi river separates Zambia from Zimbabwe and amidst the wide riverbed there are some scattered islands, which are only accessible by boat.
-We stayed in the Chula fly camp of “Tusk & Mane” for 3 nights – on an island called “Discovery island” all by ourselves.
+We stayed in the Chula island camp by “Classic Zambia” for 3 nights – on an island called “Discovery island”- all by ourselves.
 There are no other camps on the huge island!
 From here on we went on river safaris on their pontoon or walking safaris in the untouched forests of the island.
+By 2023 they also managed to locate a safari vehicle on the island, so guests can now also enjoy game drives in complete solitude.

 There’s no better way to connect with nature and learn about the wildlife in Zambia!